Chicago Bicycle Company

 The Chicago Bicycle Company was a short-lived American bicycle company which operated from 1994 to 1998.
 It was headquartered in Burlington, Vermont, with its main production facilities in Chicago.

 History

 The original Chicago Bicycle Company was founded in 1994 and owned by Vermont Teddy Bear Company owner and CEO John Sortino.
 The company had its headquarters in Burlington, Vermont, with production in Chicago, with an assembly and retail space in Burlington.
 Based on practicality, the bicycle was designed for comfort and ease, using an internal-gear hub, available in both 3.5 and 7-speed options, with "step-over" and "step-thru" frames available and customizable for color, saddle, handlebar and size.

-The Chicago bicycle was intended to become a long-lasting reliable quality tool to be used to get someone to work, or go for a ride on a virtually maintenance-free vehicle.
+The Chicago bicycle was designed as a durable, low-maintenance bicycle for commuting and recreational use.

 The bicycles were marketed via cold calling, based initially on a purchased list of yacht club members.
 They also used radio ads to encourage people to come into the factory at 363 West Erie Street in Chicago to test ride and to order a custom bicycle.